-The members of our Executive Committee recognise that conflicts of interest may arise in our business and we have established and implemented a clear policy to identify and to manage any such conflicts.
+The members of our Executive Committee recognise that conflicts of interest may arise in our business, including in respect to stewardship, and we have established and implemented a clear policy to identify and to manage any such conflicts, as well as the governance mechanisms that underpin our approach.
 When a conflict of interest arises, we will endeavour to ensure that the conflict is resolved fairly and in an equitable manner that is consistent with our duties to the funds we manage, investors in our funds, and our other clients.
-Our policy is appropriate to our organisation and the nature, scale and complexity of our business.
-Our conflicts of interest.
+Our conflicts policy is appropriate to our organisation and the nature, scale and complexity of our business.
+Our conflicts policy is supported by clear lines of responsibility and all staff receive training in respect of conflicts of interest.
 In addition, all staff are required to give a periodic undertaking confirming compliance with the firm's compliance procedures, including in respect of inside information and market abuse, confidentiality, outside business interests, personal account dealing and policies relating to the receipt of gifts, benefits and entertainment.